 Then on the next page there are stitch charts and full line-by-line instructions for every stitch, so you can follow whichever suits you best.

-The book is formatted so you can read it on your computer, iPad, Kindle, tablet or phone and of course you can zoom the display to really look at the details clearly.
+The book is formatted so you can read it on your computer, tablet or phone and of course you can zoom the display to really look at the details clearly.
 This is great for anyone preferring larger print, of course, as you can enlarge the page to check on any specific information.

 Then scattered throughout the book we have included photos of more than 50 finished items to inspire you.
 For example, in Anna's lovely Baby Blue Sweater above, she has used Seed Stitch as a pretty trim for the cuffs, neckline and lower edge.
-Each of these projects includes links where you can explore the separate patterns and see more photographs and other information.

 Happy Reversible Knitting!